monozero69/contacts-web-app/README.md

 ## User Guide

 ### Add a new contact
-When you first load the application you will have zero contacts saved and a message will be displayed tell you that.
+When you first load the application you will have zero contacts saved and a message will be displayed telling you that.

 <img src="./doc/images/no_saved_contacts.png" width="75%" hight="75%" />